alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 Updated in December 2018 by Catherine Lawrence, Franz Király, Martin O’Reilly, and Sebastian Vollmer.

 Updated again in March/April 2019 by Miguel Morin, Catherine Lawrence, Alvaro Cabrejas Egea, Kirstie Whitaker, James Robinson and Martin O'Reilly.

+Updated again again in November 2019 by Ben Walden, James Robinson and Daisy Parry.

 ## Appendix A: Migrating to a new data science VM post package update